-He has presented his research at over 30 invited seminars and at over 150 international symposia and conferences in research institutions in Europe, China, Japan, Australia, Mexico, the US, and Canada.
-Dr. Bondarev is the recipient of the Presidential Young Investigator Award (Minsk, Belarus, 1999–2001), the NCCU Office of Sponsored Research Award for Technology Innovations (2012), the NCCU College of Science & Technology Outstanding Faculty Research Award (2012, 2007), the NCCU Faculty Senate Award for Scholarly Achievements (2007), and research grant awards from the US National Science Foundation, the US Department of Energy, and the US Army Research Office.
+Dr. Bondarev has presented his research at over 40 invited seminars and at over 180 international symposia and conferences in research institutions in Europe, China, Japan, Australia, Mexico, the US and Canada.
+His professional achievements and service to the community have been recognized by the Kavli Institute for Theoretical Physics, UC Santa Barbara, USA (KITP Fellow 2022–2023 Recognition Award) and by the State of North Carolina (NC State Excellence in Service Certificate in recognition of 15 years of service, 2021).
+Dr. Bondarev is also the recipient of the Presidential Young Investigator Award (Minsk, Belarus, 1999–2001), the NCCU Office of Sponsored Research Award for Technology Innovations (2012), the NCCU College of Science and Technology Outstanding Faculty Research Award (2012, 2007), the NCCU Faculty Senate Award for Scholarly Achievements (2007) and research grant awards from the US National Science Foundation, the US Department of Energy and the US Army Research Office.

-- Theoretical optical physics: quantum optics and quantum electrodynamics of semiconductor and carbon nanostructures; resonant raman and brillouin scattering; nanooptoplasmonics
+- Theoretical Optical Physics: Quantum optics and quantum electrodynamics of semiconductor and carbon nanostructures; resonance Raman and Brillouin scattering; nanooptoplasmonics

 National Academy of Sciences of the Republic of Belarus